kbase/kb_sdk/README.md

 #### installation

-The tool is accessable as a command-line program named kb-module-builder.
+The tool is accessable as a command-line program named `kb-module-builder`.

 To install (either standalone or within a dev_container environment):